-We have applied to have our common shares listed on the New York Stock Exchange under the symbol "EFC."
+Our common shares have been approved for listing on the New York Stock Exchange under the symbol "EFC."
 Listing on the New York Stock Exchange would not ensure that an actual market will develop for our common shares.
 Accordingly, no assurance can be given as to:

-- the likelihood that an actual market for our common shares will develop; - the liquidity of any such market; - the ability of any holder to sell common shares; or - the prices that may be obtained for our common shares.
+- the likelihood that an actual market for our common shares will develop; - the liquidity of any such market; - · the ability of any holder to sell common shares; or - · the prices that may be obtained for our common shares.